faizan35/Docker_Mastery_Hub/1-Basic/02_Installing_Docker.md

       ```bash
       sudo usermod -aG docker <your user name>
       ```
+      or

+      - Giving permission to the user for Docker daemon socket: `sudo chown $USER /var/run/docker.sock`

     - Now you need to start the Docker service and enable it to start on boot: